Simple Summer Galley Kitchen: Small Touches That Make A Big Impact

 I also added a little wooden horse that I found at an antique above my windowsill.
 Horses just speak “English cottage” to me, so I thought it was a fun touch to fill in the space between my window and new light fixture.

-Another new find in my simple summer kitchen that I just recently added was my beautiful antique country village print.
+Another new find in my simple summer kitchen that I just recently added was my beautiful antique country village print in a wooden frame.
 The colors tie in perfectly with my new runner.
 When I set it on my kitchen counter, I just loved it.
 I’m not sure if it will stay, but when I see it it reminds me of summer with the beautiful trees and water in the background.

 I also decided to use my smaller vintage crock next to my sink.
 It’s another recent antique find, and I filled it with flowers.
 I love bringing in fresh flowers from my gardens but for today, I added some faux stems that I thought were so pretty.
 I found them on sale at Joann Fabrics.
-I have a video all about faux flowers if you’d like to check it out!
+I have a video all about faux greenery if you’d like to check it out!
+Baskets full of faux hydrangeas, a tray of fresh fruit, or even fresh cut herbs like mint or basil are a pretty way to make summer part of your decor.

 I also added a little copper dish.
 Another antique find, this time by my husband!
 I keep it next to my sink with soap inside.